irrdnet/irrd/docs/users/queries/whois.rst

   * ``route_preference``: the route order preference setting for this source, if any is set.
-  * ``local_journal_kept``: whether this IRRd instance keeps a local journal of the changes in this source, allowing it to be mirrored over NRTM.
+  * ``local_journal_kept``: whether this IRRd instance keeps a local journal of the changes in this source, allowing it to be mirrored over NRTMv3.
   * ``serial_oldest_journal`` / ``serial_newest_journal``: the oldest and
     newest serials in the local journal on this IRRd instance for this source.
     IRRd does not guarantee that all changes in this range are available over